 How to Make Bangers & Mash

 Replace the Stout with any dark beer you’d like, I’ve used Milk Stout, Vanilla Porter, Porter, Guinness and more.
-The darker the beer, the creamier, richer the flavors.
+Go for something smooth.

 Gluten Free | If you prefer not to use alcohol or are GF, just use a rich beef broth or beef bone broth.
 Just make it YOURS!